Final Fantasy XII: Battle system

 In Final Fantasy XII, a mysterious phenomenon known as "Mist" is the key energy which allows characters to cast summoning magic and perform "Quickenings".
 After defeating an Esper in combat, the player will be able to summon it to the battlefield.
 Similar to Final Fantasy X, the summoned creatures become active participants in battle, as opposed to the cinematic attacks seen in previous games in the series.
 Unlike X, however, Espers follow hidden gambits, rather than the player's direct command.
 The summoner remains an active member in the fight, able to attack and cast support magic, instead of leaving the party or standing idle while the summoned creature fights.
 An Esper will leave the battle if either the summoner or itself is knocked out, its time limit expires, or it executes its special attack.
 Some Espers have origins in Final Fantasy Tactics and Tactics Advance and others are derived from the final bosses of previous Final Fantasy games such as Chaos, the final boss of the first Final Fantasy, and Zeromus, the final boss of Final Fantasy IV.

-Final Fantasy XII introduces "Quickenings", a new Limit Break system unique compared to those in previous games in the series.
+Final Fantasy XII introduces "Quickenings", a different Limit Break system from those in previous games in the series.
 Characters learn Quickenings by progressing to specific panels on the License Board.
-Each character can learn three Quickenings, which are unique to that character.
+Each character can learn three Quickenings, which are specific to that character.
 Characters may string together Quickenings into large combo attacks, called Mist Chains, via timed button presses.
 If a Mist Chain reaches a certain length, a final strike will be initiated at the end of the Quickening cycle, called a Concurrence.

 The License Board; raised panel icons indicate acquired licenses.

 Growth system

 As in many role-playing games (RPGs), characters "level up" each time they earn a set number of experience points from defeating enemies; each level gained increases the character's statistics and improves performance in battle.
 Statistics include hit points, the amount of damage a character can receive; strength, the power of the character's physical attacks; and magic, the potency of the character's magical spells.

 In addition to leveling up, players may improve their characters via the License Board.
 The License Board is an array of panels that contain "licenses" which allow a character to perform certain actions.
-The board is split into two parts; the upper part comprises Magick, Technick, Accessory, and Augment (stat increases and other permanent buffs) licenses, and the bottom part comprises mostly Weapon and Armor licenses.
+The board is split into the upper part comprising Magick, Technick, Accessory, and Augment (stat increases and other permanent buffs) licenses, and the bottom part with mostly Weapon and Armor licenses.
 To use a Magick, Technick, or piece of equipment, the character must obtain its corresponding license by spending the required amount of LP (License Points).
 LP are earned in battle along with the experience points.
 Like the Sphere Grid in Final Fantasy X, all characters may obtain all licenses on the board, but each Quickening and Esper license may only be activated by a single character.